Recruitment Privacy Notice

 We may use the personal data we collect about you in ways you’d reasonably expect in connection with the recruitment process, including to assess your skills, qualifications, and suitability for the role you have applied for, to carry out reference checks and in the case of health and disability information, to determine whether we need to provide you with reasonable adjustments during the recruitment process.

-In the case of successful candidates, we will also process personal data collected during the recruitment process for the purpose of your future employment with us.
+In the case of successful candidates, we will also process personal data collected during the recruitment process for the purpose of your future employment with us, as further described in the relevant employee privacy notice.

-When we collect and use your personal data, we only do so in accordance of the legal reasons available to us under data protection law.
+When we collect and use your personal data and the personal data of others which you provide to us, we only do so in accordance of the legal reasons available to us under data protection law.
 In the context of recruitment, we process personal data as it is in our legitimate interests to identify and appoint suitable candidates and because we need to process your personal data to decide whether to enter into a contract of employment (or other type of contract with you).

 Where we collect “special categories” of more sensitive personal data from candidates, including health and disability information and information about criminal convictions where necessary for the purpose of carrying out our obligations and exercising our rights under employment law.